wendyverdonk93/docs/content/developer/errors-explained/understanding-and-resolving-errors.md

     - /faq/errors-explained/iframe-errors
 ---

-This table lists errors you may encounter, and possible causes.
+This table lists errors you may encounter in transaction responses or statuses, or under **Offline actions** in your MultiSafepay account, and possible causes.

 |  Error ID	|  Error name 	           |   Description	                                           |   Resolution                  |
 |-------|----------------------|-----------------------------------------------------------|----------------------------------------|